When upgrading from TFS 2008 or TFS 2010

-- Manually update each team project:
+- Manually update each project:

-- Perform additional configurations for each team project.
+- Perform additional configurations for each project.

-If you upgrade your TFS instance to TFS 2015 and your existing team projects were created with MSF version 5.0 or earlier process templates, you may have to apply a few updates manually.
+If you upgrade your TFS instance to TFS 2015 and your existing projects were created with MSF version 5.0 or earlier process templates, you may have to apply a few updates manually.
 Two specific problems can occur having to do with a missing field or workflow state.

 Value Area field missing